Many of us are serious fan of racing cars.

-Designing of a product (say it be any) depends on its usage and place of application.
+Designing of a product depends on its usage and place of application.
 Same type products which are being used in different conditions have some differences.
 These difference may lie either in building material or in structure.
-Same is the case with the tiers of racing car and normal car.
+Same is the case with the tiers of racing cars and normal cars.

 - Tire life is a major concern for day to day use car, we all want long lasting durable tires for our cars.
 In general, a life of 80000 Kms is expected from a normal road tier, on the other hand for a racing car tier it is only 300 Kms.